orbeon/saxon-he/latest9.6/hec/Saxon.C.API/readme.md

 * make
 * sudo make install

+Create a module conf file:

+nano /etc/php5/mods-available/saxon.ini
+and add contents:

+	; configuration for php Saxon HE/PE/EE module extension=saxon.so
+	save the file.

+Enable the module for PHP:

+	php5enmod saxon

-Update the php.ini file (if using ubuntu it is usually in the location '/etc/php5/apache2/') to contain the php extension: insert the following in the Dynamic Extensions section: extension=saxon.so
+Alternatively, you can update the php.ini file (if using ubuntu it is usually in the location '/etc/php5/apache2/') to contain the php extension: insert the following in the Dynamic Extensions section: extension=saxon.so

 * sudo service apache2 restart